Thanksgiving travel always makes weather a big concern, so I thought it might be fun to write about weather on the very first Thanksgiving.

 Most history books record how difficult the previous year had been for the Pilgrims.
 After a much delayed, stormy sea voyage the colonists landed on December 21, the first day of winter.
 The harsh winter (45 of the 102 setters died) was followed by a rough spring, but the autumn brought a bountiful harvest.
 The arrival of Tisquantum (Squanto) had brought peaceable relations with Ousamequin, the Massasoit Sachem (great chief) and his tribal confederation, including life-saving farming information, a trade treaty, and a military alliance.

-Ignore the Plains Indian clothing and other inaccuracies−we still commemorate a moment of harmony and abundance, when two peoples celebrated in peace.
+Ignore the Plains Indian clothing and other inaccuracies.
+(Records show there were more Indians than Pilgrims.)
+We still commemorate a moment of harmony and abundance, when two peoples celebrated in peace.
 Jennie A. Brownscombe (1914)

 What most books don’t record is how difficult times had been for the Wampanoag people.
 From 1616 to 1619, the confederation had endured an epidemic (smallpox or maybe leptospirosis, 7-day fever) that had wiped out an estimated 40% of the tribe.
 The remaining survivors found themselves militarily weakened and facing uneasy relations with their stronger neighbors.
 When the Pilgrims settled the decimated lands of the confederation’s Patuxet tribe and befriended the last Patuxet survivor Squanto, it seemed as if a new ally had arrived to strengthen the confederation.
 For the Wampanoag, 1621 was a time of healing, good hunting, good harvests and renewed strength.